DevGruGold/XMRT-Ecosystem/analysis_summary.md

 ## Conclusion

-The smart contracts for the XMRT-Ecosystem DAO appear well-structured and utilize established best practices from OpenZeppelin.
+The smart contracts for the XMRTNET DAO appear well-structured and utilize established best practices from OpenZeppelin.
 The design supports a functional and upgradeable DAO with integrated AI agent capabilities.
 The identified areas for review are primarily considerations for future enhancements or fine-tuning rather than critical flaws for an MVP.
 The foundation for a robust and automated DAO is in place.

 ## Backend Services Analysis

-The XMRT-Ecosystem employs a microservices architecture with three distinct Flask-based backend services, each serving specific functional domains.
+The XMRTNET employs a microservices architecture with three distinct Flask-based backend services, each serving specific functional domains.
 This modular approach enhances scalability, maintainability, and allows for independent deployment and scaling of different components.

 ### Main DAO Backend Service (Port 5000)